nhsuk/manage-vaccinations-in-schools/adr/00012-auth-pattern-for-commissioner-reporting-app.md

 ## Consequences

-We will need to enage early with potential assurance decision-makers for guidance regarding assurance needs.
+We will need to engage early with potential assurance decision-makers for guidance regarding assurance needs.